websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/page-settings/configuring-individual-pages.md

 ### Categorization

-In the *Categorization* section, you can categorize page content using *Topics* and *Tags*.
-These tools help organize pages so users can more easily find your site's content through search and navigation.
+Here you can categorize page content using *Topics* and *Tags*.
+These tools help organize pages so people can more easily find your Site's content through search and navigation.
 For more information on using tags and categories, see [Organizing Content with Tags and Categories](../../../content-authoring-and-management/tags_and_categories.html).

 ![Categorize page content using Topics and Tags.](./configuring-individual-pages/images/06.png)

 ### Look and Feel

-Here you can determine whether to use the page set's theme settings or define a unique look and feel for your page.
+Here you can use the page set's theme settings or define a unique look and feel for your page.
 When you choose to customize the page's theme, you can toggle various theme settings.

-You can also access a *CSS* editor where you can add custom CSS code to the page.
-Any CSS code added to a page in this way will be loaded after the theme.
+You can also access a CSS editor where you can add custom CSS code to the page.
+Any CSS code added to a page in this way is loaded after the theme.

 ![Determine whether to use the page set's theme settings or define a unique look and feel for your page.](./configuring-individual-pages/images/07.png)